Femi10/Quantium-Customer-Insight-/README.md

-# Sales Analytivs and Customer-Insight
+# Sales Analytics and Customer-Insight

 The objective of this project is to conduct an analysis of the client’s transaction dataset and identify customer purchasing behaviours to generate insights and provide commercial recommendations